7sDream/tui-markup/README.md

 ## Generators

-Besides the markup syntax and parser, this crate defined a standard compilation process for you to add this language support for your host application easily.
+Besides the markup syntax and parser, this crate defined a standard compilation process for you to add this language support for your application/library easily.

 We provide some builtin implementation for popular crates, See [Builtin generators][doc-builtin-gens].